 Gift Worthy: Peanut Butter Truffles Recipe

-In the coming weeks, I am going to be posting several gift-worthy recipes.
-I’m starting out with this recipe for peanut butter truffles, a rich chocolate and peanut butter confection that will likely please any dessert-lover on your gift list.
+Over the years, I’ve posted dozens of gift-worthy recipes.
+This recipe for peanut butter truffles will likely please any dessert-lover on your gift list.
 And let’s be honest.
-Peanut butter and chocolate is pretty much the best combination of flavors in the world.
+Peanut butter and chocolate is pretty much the best flavor combination in the world.

 The cost?
 Each truffle costs less than 20 cents.
 This recipe yields about 45 truffles.